dvidelabs/flatcc/README.md

 compilers too, but this hasn't been tested.
 The large trie does put some strain on compile time.
 Optimizing beyond -O2 leads to too large binaries which offsets any speed gains.

-## Buffer Identifiers and Schema Roots

-The FlatBuffers schema is intended to have a single root object and a single file identifier and extension - but this mostly makes sense for a JSON parser needing to make an automated choice (and `flatcc` does not read JSON objecs).

-In praxis all objects (tables and structs) can be roots.
-This makes it ambigious as to what identifier an individual object should use as root.
-`flatcc` uses the `file_identifier` last set in the current schema file (ignoring included schema).
-The identifier is frozen by a define `myobject_identifer` and `myobject_extension` so it does not change with different included include schema.
-There is also a global `file_identifier` representing the last set schema identifier, and ditto extension.
-The binary schema code generator uses this to set the identifier and file extension of its output.

-Each object created `_as_root` will automatically use the identifier from its `myobject_identifier` definition.
-When an object is read `as_root` this identifier is checked and will return null or assert in debug.
-The `_as_root` call is really a wrapper around first opening or closing a buffer then reading the first object as the given root type.
-This can be done as two steps and allows detailed control of identifier handling - see `builder.md` for more.

 ## Global Scope and Included Schema